-Our Company, in consultation with the BRLM will decide the Price Band and the minimum Bid lot size for the Offer and the same shall be advertised in all editions of [•] (a widely circulated English national daily newspaper), all editions of [•] (a widely circulated Hindi national daily newspaper), Bengali editions of [•] (a widely circulated Regional language daily newspaper) (Bengali being the regional language of [•], where our Registered Office is located), each with wide circulation at least two Working Days prior to the Bid / Offer Opening Date.
+Our Company, in consultation with the BRLM will decide the Price Band and the minimum Bid lot size for the Offer and the same shall be advertised in widely circulated English national daily newspaper, a widely circulated Hindi national daily newspaper, Bengali editions of widely circulated Regional language daily newspaper) (Bengali being the regional language of Kolkata, where our Registered Office is located), each with wide circulation at least two Working Days prior to the Bid / Offer Opening Date.
 The BRLM and the SCSBs shall accept Bids from the Bidders during the Bid / Offer Period.